rodrigoarantes/iagenda/README.md

 # iAgenda

+## Quick Intro
+This document describes pre-requisites and requisites for the iAgenda Project.
+Although basic, it resembles a real document that we tend to come across while working with small businesses. iAgenda would be an application used in order to help business owners or their employees to manage appointments with customers and basic profit and expense reports.

 ### Pre-requisites:
 - It needs to be mobile-first.
 (It will be tested on iphone6)
 - Pay attention to production distribution because it will be evaluated.